Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 - [ ] Do you have any complex components that could use comments in source to explain (focusing on the "why")?
 - [ ] Are there any typos or spelling errors, especially in user-facing documentation?
 - [ ] Is the PR actually ready for review or is it work-in-progress (WIP) or an experiment?
 If so, can it start off as a draft PR?
-- [ ] Does your changes have impact elsewhere?
+- [ ] Do your changes have impact elsewhere?
 For instance, do you need to update other docs or exiting markdown files that might be impacted?

 Merging Pull Requests (for project contributors with write access)
 ----------------------------------------------------------